My journey to becoming a past life regression therapist - Part 2 (The Workshop Begins)

 'Aster batch' with Venu in the black in the front row

-- the therapist may give instructions to control the mind of the person and make them do illegal / dangerous things.
-Again, this is not true.
-The person is completely in control of their mind and cannot do anything against their wish.
-It may be interesting to note that a person in trance can also lie or hide information.
+• Myth: A therapist can control the person’s mind and compel them to perform illegal or dangerous acts.
+Fact: Again, this is false.
+The individual remains fully in control of their mind and cannot be made to act against their will.
+Interestingly, a person in trance can even choose to lie or withhold information.

 To be continued in Part 3...